carteakey/pytorch-resnet18-crack-detection/README.md

 # Crack-detection-using-Resnet18-PyTorch

-We use the Resnet18 model to apply Transfer Learning on segregating images with cracks and no cracks with 99.9% accuracy.
+We use the Resnet18 model to apply Transfer Learning images with cracks/no cracks with 99.9% accuracy.
 Training takes approximately 35 minutes.